-- EF #1 Demonstrated experience interacting and coordinating with various U.S. government, foreign government, international organizations and non-governmental organizations to achieve United States government foreign policy objectives; - EF #2 Demonstrated experience and understanding of best practices in programming policies, regulations, procedures, and documentation and the objectives, methodology and status of projects assigned; - EF #3 Demonstrated superior organizational skills and ability to use quantitative and qualitative analysis to make decisions often in difficult operating environments; - EF #4 Demonstrated experience designing or managing significant activities in conflict, post-conflict or conflict-prone environments overseas; - EF #5 Demonstrated writing, communications, social/interpersonal as well cross-cultural skills; demonstrated ability to represent the organization;

-- EF #6 Demonstrated ability to quickly assimilate and to work extremely well on a team as well as independently in complex political or emergency situations; - EF #7 Familiarity with the politics, economics, history and cultural mores of at least one region of the developing world, gained through education and experience.
-Demonstrated ability to utilize a major foreign language (French, Spanish, Arabic) in the course of conducting business with local partners (FSI 3 equivalent or better).

-BASIS OF RATING: Applicants who meet the Education/Experience requirements and Selection Factors will be further evaluated based on scoring of the Evaluation Factor (EF) responses.
+- EF #1 Demonstrated experience interacting and coordinating with various U.S. government, foreign government, international, and non-governmental organizations to achieve U.S. government foreign policy objectives; - EF #2 Demonstrated experience and understanding of best practices in policies, regulations, procedures, and documentation governing international development projects and the oversight of objectives, methodology, and status of such projects; - EF #3 Demonstrated superior organizational skills and ability to use quantitative and qualitative analysis to make decisions, even in difficult operating environments; - EF #4 Demonstrated experience designing or managing significant activities in conflict, post-conflict, or conflict-prone environments overseas; - EF #5 Demonstrated writing, communications, social/interpersonal as well cross-cultural skills; demonstrated ability to represent the organization; - EF #6 Demonstrated ability to quickly assimilate and to work extremely well on a team as well as independently in complex political or emergency situations; - EF #7 Familiarity with the politics, economics, history and cultural mores of at least one region of the developing world, gained through education and experience.
+Demonstrated ability to utilize a major foreign language (French, Spanish, Arabic) in the course of conducting business with local partners (FSI 3 equivalent or better). - BASIS OF RATING: Applicants who meet the Education/Experience requirements and Selection Factors will be further evaluated based on scoring of the Evaluation Factor (EF) responses.
 Those applicants determined to be competitively ranked will also be evaluated on interview performance and satisfactory professional reference checks.